GiAnjos/lambda_code/README.md

 # lambda_code
-Code for a lambda function.
+Here you can find a code for a lambda function that can find the latest file from a folder, move it to a new folder and start an workflow inside of AWS Glue.